glastones/Crystal-Filter-Design/README.md

 In this program you must enter the center frequency , span and motional capacitance.
 If you do not know it you could use a value from 1 to 9 fF.
 Form that value the algorithm calculate the spot size which need to be used so the Static capacitance occurs.

-Happy news for eveyone which may interesting.
+Happy news for everyone which may interesting.
 I manage to add more design to the program in 19/06/2023.
 Those are in Version 2 The problem is i haven't implement the print function which is not working yet.

 Thoughts about improvements.